Naltrexone (Vivitrol) Addiction: Side Effects, Detox, Withdrawal, and Treatment

 In some cases, naltrexone can also cause liver damage, allergic pneumonia, or serious reactions at the injection site.
 It’s important to only continue naltrexone treatment under the direct supervision of a medical professional who can discontinue, adjust, or reduce the dosage of naltrexone as necessary.

 Overcoming alcohol addiction or opioid addiction will require individualized rehab and ongoing care whether naltrexone (Vivitrol) is used or not.
-Although it is a highly effective method for treatment, it is most effective when used in combination with a drug rehab program, ongoing therapy, other medications, and mental health treatment for co-occurring disorders.
+Although it is a highly effective method, naltrexone treatment it is most effective when used in combination with a drug rehab program, ongoing therapy, other medications, and mental health treatment for co-occurring disorders.

 If you or a loved one is struggling with alcohol or opioid addiction, the caring addiction treatment specialists at Nova Recovery Center can help.
 We are available to provide more information about effective drug detox, 90-day rehab, and aftercare programs that are specifically designed for you and your recovery.
 Call (512) 605-2955 today to learn more.